CopticScriptorium/coptic-nlp/README.md

 Online production version available as a web interface at: https://corpling.uis.georgetown.edu/coptic-nlp/

+## Installation

+The NLP pipeline can run as a script or as part of the included web interface via a web server (e.g. Apache, using index.py as a landing page).
+To run it:

+  * Clone this repository into the directory that the script should run on
+  * Ensure that the relevant user has permissions to run scripts in the directory
+  * Make sure the dependencies under **Requirements** are installed

 ## Requirements

-The NLP pipeline can run as a script or as part of the included web interface via a web server (e.g. Apache, using index.py as a landing page).
+### Python libraries

+The NLP pipeline will run on Python 2.7+ or Python 3.5+ (2.6 and lower are not supported).
+Required libraries:

+  * numpy
+  * pandas
+  * scikit-learn==0.19.0

+You should be able to install these manually via pip if necessary (i.e. `pip install scikit-learn==0.19.0`).

+Note that some versions of Python + Windows do not install numpy correctly from pip, in which case you can download compiled binaries for your version of Python + Windows here: https://www.lfd.uci.edu/~gohlke/pythonlibs/, then run for example:

+`pip install c:\some_directory\numpy‑1.15.0+mkl‑cp27‑cp27m‑win_amd64.whl`

+### External dependencies

-**Note** you will need TreeTagger and MaltParser 1.8 if you want to use tagging and parsing.
-The script will offer to attempt to download them if they are missing
+The pipeline also requires **perl** and **java** to be available (the latter only for parsing).
+Note you will also need binaries of TreeTagger and MaltParser 1.8 if you want to use POS tagging and parsing.
+These are not included in the distribution but the script will offer to attempt to download them if they are missing.

+**Note on older Linux distributions**: the latest TreeTagger binaries do not run on some older Linux distributions.
+When automatically downloading TreeTagger, the script will attempt to notice this.
+If you receive the error `FATAL: kernel too old`, please contact @amir-zeldes or open an issue describing your Linux version so it can be added to the script handler.
+The compatible older version of TreeTagger can be downloaded manually from http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/data/tree-tagger-linux-3.2-old5.tar.gz

 ## Command line usage